Agenda

 Understanding the impact of a Father figures behaviour on their child’s development

-Charlie Rowe, Programs Manager, Carbal
+Charlie Rowe, General Manager, Carbal

 2:00